Krigri99/esp32_tft_dashboard/README.md

 * Burglar alarm

 ## Wiring
-For wiring instructions, look at the fritzing file included
+For wiring instructions, look at the fritzing file included.